 This procedure is nothing to feel embarrassed about.
-Before the procedure, your physician may give you a mild sedative to keep you comfortable so that you do not feel any pain.
+Before the procedure, your physician may give you a mild sedative to keep you comfortable.
 In some cases, a stronger sedative may be used so that you can be asleep during the procedure.
 Complications are rare with colonoscopy procedures.
 However, as with any medical procedure, it is important to be aware of potential complications no matter how small the risk.
 You should call your doctor immediately if you experience severe abdominal pain, a firm, bloated abdomen, vomiting, fever, or bleeding following a colonoscopy.

 It is normal to be concerned about what will happen as you prepare for a colonoscopy.